cisco/mindmeld/docs/source/quickstart.rst

 Optimize question answering performance
 -------------------------------------------
 The Question Answering module is responsible for ranking results retrieved from the Knowledge Base, based on some notion of relevance.
 Just as in a relational database, MindMeld Workbench offers a set of operators for ranking results retrieved.
 These operators are combined to define a "ranking formula".
-The ranking formula is a scoring function ("Function Score") that is used as the final ranking metric.
-MindMeld Workbench provides an off-the-shelf implementation of the Function Score, which should work well for most applications.
+The ranking formula is a scoring function ("Function Score") that gets applied on each query as the metric for ranking Knowledge Base results.
+MindMeld Workbench provides a default implementation of the Function Score, which would work well for most applications.

-The Function Score is a blend of Text Relevance, Popularity and Sort criteria (if present).
+The Function Score is a blend of **Text Relevance**, **Popularity** and **Sort** criteria (if present).
 If there are no sort entities present, then the Function Score blends the text relevance with descending popularity.
 The default implementation already considers the scaling factors and distributions of the text relevance scores to adjust the normalized popularity weight accordingly.
-If a sort entity is present, a decay function is applied to the corresponding sort field and combined with the scaled and normalized popularity and text relevance scores.
+If a sort entity is present, a decay function is applied to the corresponding sort field and combined with the scaled popularity and text relevance scores.

-This default implementation works well in most simple applications, but there is a flexible option to specify a custom ranking forumla if needed.
-You need to produce a "ranking score" based on your choice of using the available arguments, which can then be applied as the scoring function after Knowledge Base retrieval.
+While the default ranking score implementation in MindMeld Workbench is well tuned and should work reasonably well for most applications, there is a flexible option to specify a custom ranking forumla if required.
+You need to produce a "ranking score" based on your choice of usage of the available arguments, which can then be applied as the scoring function after Knowledge Base retrieval.

+Example -

 File **app.py**